jzpero/mednotes/docs/Respirology/Pleural Diseases/Pneumothorax.md

 	- Stable: controlled respiratory rate, controlled HR and blood pressure, SpO2 > 90%, and able to speak in whole sentences.
 All other patients are defined as unstable.

 ### Unstable Patients
-- Immediate [chest tube](../../Critical%20Care/Procedures/Chest%20Tubes.md) thoracostomy, or if delayed, then needle decompression.
+- Immediate[chest tube](../../Critical%20Care/Procedures/Thoracostomies.md)d) thoracostomy, or if delayed, then needle decompression.
 - Tension PTX is rare in PSP

 ## Initial Management